-- a) a study of the existing road infrastructure and capacity of the existing roads, bridges, culverts, sign structures, traffic and utility poles to accommodate transportation of oversized and overweight loads during the lifetime of the Project; - b) frequency of travel over proposed routes; - c) the estimated increased deterioration to the existing road infrastructure (e.g. road surface, roadbed, bridges, culverts, etc.) as a result of transportation of oversized and overweight loads associated with the Project, and the estimated increased maintenance requirements for roads, culverts and bridges due to the proposed work; - d) acknowledgement that measures that will be implemented to mitigate any deficiencies in the roads, bridges or infrastructure, including providing alternative access, acknowledging that any engineering design or investigation costs will be at the Proponent's expense; - e) traffic management plans for vehicular traffic during transportation of oversized and overweight loads, including municipal requirements and traffic management plans for the transport of oversized and overweight loads through municipal roadways; - f) identification of provincial access and right of way permit requirements as expected over the life of the Project; and - g) municipal requirements regarding traffic management plans for the municipal road infrastructure.
+- a) a study of the existing road infrastructure and capacity of the existing roads, bridges, culverts, sign structures, traffic and utility poles to accommodate transportation of small/passenger vehicles and large/truck oversized and overweight loads during the lifetime of the Project; - b) railway and spur line; - c) frequency of travel over proposed routes; - d) the estimated increased deterioration to the existing road infrastructure (e.g., road surface, roadbed, bridges, culverts, etc.) as a result of transportation of oversized and overweight loads associated with the Project, and the estimated increased maintenance requirements for roads, culverts and bridges due to the proposed work; - e) acknowledgement that measures that will be implemented to mitigate any deficiencies in the roads, bridges or infrastructure, including providing alternative access, acknowledging that any engineering design or investigation costs will be at the Proponent's expense; - f) traffic management plans for vehicular traffic during transportation of oversized and overweight loads, including municipal requirements and traffic management plans for the transport of oversized and overweight loads through municipal roadways; - g) identification of provincial access and right of way permit requirements as expected over the life of the Project; and - h) municipal requirements regarding traffic management plans for the municipal road infrastructure.